sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix1.svg'</img>

+Music Blocks provides a widget, the Pitch-time Matrix, as a scaffold for getting started.

-Once you've launched Music Blocks in your browser, start by clicking on the Pitch-time Matrix that appears in the middle of the screen.
+Once you've launched Music Blocks in your browser, start by clicking on the Pitch-time Matrix stack that appears in the middle of the screen.
 (For the moment, ignore the Start block.)
 You'll see a grid organized vertically by pitch and horizontally by rhythm.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix2.svg'</img>

-Because the matrix had three pitch blocks, you see three rows, one for each pitch.
-(A fourth row at the bottom is used for specifying the rhythms associated with each note.)
+The default matrix has five pitch blocks, hence, you will see five rows, one for each pitch.
+(A sixth row at the bottom is used for specifying the rhythms associated with each note.)

-Because there is just one Rhythm block, which specifies three quarter notes, there are just three columns for selecting notes.
+Also by default, there are two Rhythm blocks, which specifies six quarter notes followed by one half note.
+Since the Rhythm blocks are inside of a Repeat block, there are fourteen (2 x 7) columns for selecting notes.

+Note that the matrix in the figure above has three Pitch blocks and one Rhythm block, which is used to create a 3 x 3 grid of pitch and time.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix3.svg'</img>